andrewwoan/abigail-bloom-portolio-bokoko33/README.md

 PLEASE DO NOT COPY THIS AS YOUR OWN PORTFOLIO.
 It is for educational purposes ONLY.

 If you copy it, I will have to take down my video.

+Paid option with Blender file has been removed to prevent copying.